 The initial platform for the ACHD Learning Center did not provide all the necessary features for detailed analytics of site usage, nor did it provide an engaging interface for learning modules and associated testing.
-The initial goal of the Heart University team was to select the appropriate learning management system that had all the desired features to fulfil the stated aims.
-A learning management system is a software application for maintaining, delivering, and tracking educational resources.
-13 To fulfil the global, open access aims of Heart University, the team selected the eFront learning management system, created by DHx Software, LLC.
-This system comprehensively met the outlined needs, with the necessity of secure user login protocols, easy-to-navigate and visually appealing user interface, and detailed background analytics and learning assessment (Fig 2).
-The detailed design of the Heart University learning management system began in November 2017, with initial focus on developing the newly conceived Pediatric Cardiac Learning Center and transitioning the existing ACHD Learning Center over to the new learning management
+The initial goal of the Heart University team was to select the appropriate learning management system (LMS) that had all the desired features to fulfil the stated aims.
+A LMS is a software application for maintaining, delivering, and tracking educational resources.(13) To fulfil the global, open access aims of Heart University, the team selected the eFront LMS, created by DHx Software, LLC.
+This system comprehensively met the outlined needs, with the necessity of secure user login protocols, easy-to-navigate and visually appealing user interface, and detailed background analytics and learning assessment (Figure 2).
+The detailed design of the Heart University LMS began in November 2017, with initial focus on developing the newly conceived PCLC and transitioning the existing ACHD Learning Center over to the new LMS.

-Site organisation and navigation
+Site Organization and Navigation

-The initial focus was concise organisation, clear and concise labelling, visual appeal, and easy navigation (Fig 3).
-Putting oneself in the shoes of the user is a key component to optimising the user's experience.
-This process was a concerted effort between the site editors, website and graphic designers, and the eFront learning management system development team.
+The initial focus was concise organization, clear and concise labelling, visual appeal, and easy navigation (Figure 3).
+Putting oneself in the shoes of the user is a key component to optimizing the user's experience.
+This process was a concerted effort between the site editors, website and graphic designers, and the eFront LMS development team.

-For both the Pediatric Cardiac Learning Center and ACHD Learning Center, the general organisational scheme was structured under four main categories:
+For both the PCLC and ACHD Learning Center, the general organizational scheme was structured under 4 main categories:

-- 1. Development and Anatomy

-- 2. Lesion-specific Topics
+- 1. Development and Anatomy - 2.
+Lesion-specific Topics

-- 3. Diagnosing and Imaging

-- 4. Medical management, Surgery, and Outcomes
+- 3. Diagnosing and Imaging - 4.
+Medical management, Surgery, and Outcomes